openstack/zaqar-specs/specs/newton/mistral-notifications.rst

 webhooks, are similar to Zaqar's notifications).

-The missing link to build fully autonomous applications is for messages (potentially, but not neccessarily originating from the OpenStack cloud itself) on Zaqar queues to be able to trigger Mistral workflows (potentially, but not neccessarily calling other OpenStack APIs).
+The missing link to build fully autonomous applications is for messages (potentially, but not necessarily originating from the OpenStack cloud itself) on Zaqar queues to be able to trigger Mistral workflows (potentially, but not necessarily calling other OpenStack APIs).
 This would give developers of cloud applications an extremely flexible way of plugging together event-driven, application-specific, autonomous actions.